Missouri Auction School

 In 1905, the Missouri Auction School opened its doors.
 This school gave many auctioneers the opportunity — for the first time ever — to develop and perfect their skills in a professional environment alongside their peers.

 Today, the auction method is more widely accepted than ever before.
 It’s fair.
 It’s fast.
 And it’s fun.
 But because of this wider acceptance, higher standards are being established.
 Many states have set educational requirements for auctioneers.
-And auctioneering specialties — such as real estate, antiques, business liquidations, livestock or autos — are now the rule rather than the exception.
+And the auction focus— such as charity/fundraising, real estate, antiques, collectibles, business liquidations, consignment, livestock or autos — are now more common than ever.

 Today